discshift/discdbapi/README.md

 # discdbapi

-This package is written and tested with Bun, but it doesn't use any Bun APIs, so it should also work in browsers and in Node.
+This package is written, tested, and built with Bun, but it doesn't use any Bun APIs, so it should also work in browsers and in Node.
 I haven't confirmed, but I doubt DiscDB allows cross-origin requests, so you may have to run a proxy if you are running in a browser environment.
 You can provide a custom origin to the `DiscDBClient` class when initializing.

 ## Installing